Taruu/TBN3/README.md

 # Installation
 --------------
 Requires python 3.8
 Clone repo into your `.minecraft` folder (or any other folder in which you have mods, config, etc folders), then run `python downloader.py` (To actually download mods).
-More info about this tool (link here).
+[More info about this tool](https://github.com/JohnTheCoolingFan/MCModBulkUpdater).

 # TODO